atiwary17/TemporalTales-Delta18OAnalysis/data/readme.md

 ## Contributing

-Contributions to this dataset are welcome.
-If you have additional data, corrections, or improvements, please open an issue or create a pull request.
+Contributions are welcome.
+For additional data, corrections, or improvements, please open an issue or create a pull request.

-## Acknowledgments

-[Optional: Acknowledge the sources or individuals who contributed to the dataset.]

 ## Contact

-For inquiries or further information about this dataset, please contact [Your Name or Organization] at [Your Contact Email].
+For inquiries or more information, contact [Your Name or Organization] at [Your Contact Email].